High Protein Chicken Mac and Cheese

 - Butter.
 A little bit of butter goes a long way, adding depth and richness to the dish.
 Don’t skip it!

 - Seasonings.
 The subtle sharpness from ground mustard enhances the cheese flavor, while salt and black pepper are a must for balancing the richness.
-If you like a little heat, a pinch of cayenne pepper plays beautifully with the creamy sauce.
+If you like a little heat, a pinch of cayenne pepper plays beautifully with the cheese sauce.

 How to make high protein mac and cheese